Andrei-cloud/anet/README.md

 ### Load Balancing

-When using multiple connection pools, requests are distributed across pools using a random selection algorithm.
+When using multiple connection pools, requests are distributed across pools using a round-robin selection algorithm.
 This provides basic load balancing and failover:

 ```go
 // Create pools for multiple backend servers